 - Senate The Senate proposes adding \$220,191 in fiscal year 2016 to restore funding for the Virginia Center for Excellence in Teaching.
-Funds will be used for the Center's summer leadership program for teachers from all of the Superintendent's regions. - House No action taken
+Funds will be used for the Center's summer leadership program for teachers from all of the Superintendent's regions. - House no action taken - Final General Assembly Action no action taken